 Red Garden Series

-A series of digitally modified photographs reflecting on the lanscape and city of Xiamen in an experimental way, like tokens for the city.
-The work is presented in photo frames with acrylic finish, arranged like family photos or meaningful life events.
+One of a series of digitally modified photographs reflecting on the landscape and city of Xiamen, functioning as tokens for the city and for the universal ways people anchor meaning in their surroundings.
+The work is presented in photo frames with an acrylic finish, arranged like family photographs or markers of meaningful life events.

 Red River